 On August 29, 2014, Great-West Financial completed the acquisition of J.P.
 Morgan Retirement Plan Services' (RPS) large-market recordkeeping business expanding the Great-West Financial footprint in the United States retirement services business.
-As part of this acquisition a new combined brand -"Empower Retirement" was launched to consolidate and support the retirement services businesses of Great-West Financial, Great-West Financial Retirement Plan Services (formerly J.P.
+As part of this acquisition a new combined brand -"Empower Retirement"- was launched to consolidate and support the retirement services businesses of Great-West Financial, Great-West Financial Retirement Plan Services (formerly J.P.
 Morgan Retirement Plan Services) and Putnam Investments.
-Effective January 1, 2015, these retirement services businesses merged creating the second largest record-keeping provider in the United States with 7.1 million participant accounts.
+Effective January 1, 2015, these retirement services businesses merged creating the second largest record-keeping provider in the United States.
+At December 31, 2015 the number of participant accounts was over 7.5 million.